koloyyee/java_sorter/README.md

-# FileSorter, a take on automation in Java
+# Sorter, a take on automation in Java

 ## Java Automate file grouping